GuoBioinfoLab/ImmuDef/README.md

-# ImmuQF
+# ImmuDef

 ![Workflow](./process.svg)

-## Package: `ImmuQF: A Novel Method for Anti-infection Immunity Quantitative Analysis`
+## Package: `ImmuDef: a Novel Method for Quantitative Evaluation of Anti-infection Immune Defense Function and its Application`

-We created a python package called "ImmuQF" that uses RNA-seq data to compute quantitative assessments of an individual's immune function.
+We created a python package called "ImmuDef" that uses RNA-seq data to compute quantitative assessments of an individual's immune defense function.

 # Requirements
 - Python 3.10